 Citations Affected: IC 6-1.1-21-5.2.

-tax credit is payable from the property tax replacement fund.
+credit payable from the property tax replacement fund to a homestead

 A BILL FOR AN ACT to amend the Indiana Code concerning

 SECTION 1.
 IC 6-1.1-21-5.2 IS ADDED TO THE INDIANA

 CODE AS A NEW SECTION TO READ AS FOLLOWS

 [EFFECTIVE JULY 1, 2004]: Sec.
 5.2. (a) This section applies to:

 (1) taxable years beginning after December 31, 2004;

 (2) credit claims filed after December 31, 2004; and

 (3) property taxes first due and payable after December 31, 2005.

 (b) The following definitions apply throughout this section: